- Privacy Notices

 - File a Complaint

-The Gramm-Leach-Bliley Act (GLB) (15 U.S.C. §§ 6801-6809) requires your financial institution to provide you with a privacy notice.
+The Gramm-Leach-Bliley Act (GLB) (15 U.S.C. §§ 6801-6809) (also known as the Financial Services Modernization Act of 1999) requires your financial institution to provide you with a privacy notice.
 Financial institutions are generally required to provide customers with an initial notice of these policies, and then provide an annual notice every year that the relationship continues.
 The privacy notice must describe three things:

 - Right to Opt Out: Your financial institution must explain your ability to prevent the sharing of your customer data with third parties.

 GLB gives you the right to opt-out of certain types of information sharing.
-The default for the opt-out approach is that your data is shared until and unless you notify the company otherwise by opting out.
+Your data can be shared with third parties unless you opt out.

 Which financial institutions must provide me with a privacy notice?

 You should receive a privacy notice from any companies that offer financial products or services to individuals.
-This includes your bank, credit card issuers, payday loan companies, mortgage brokers, and insurance companies.
+This includes your bank, credit card issuers, payday loan companies, mortgage brokers, insurance companies, investment companies and investment advisors.

 Will the privacy notice say exactly what information about me can be disclosed?